 - University of Alabama at Birmingham (including The Children's Hospital of Alabama)

 The Master Common Reliance Agreement Determination Form should be completed by the PI at the site of the Reviewing IRB, signed by the PI's IRB representative and then forwarded to each Relying Site to obtain their institutional agreement and signature.

-SMART IRB was created to streamline the IRB reliance agreement process between institutions and is funded by the National Center for Advancing Translational Sciences (NCATS).
-This master reliance agreement facilitates the authorization agreement process between participating institutions.
-More information about SMART IRB including the list of participating institutions is available on the SMART IRB web site.
+SMART IRBwas created to streamline the IRB reliance agreement process between institutions and is funded by the National Center for Advancing Translational Sciences (NCATS).
+SMART IRB was funded by the NIH to help facilitate single IRB review to comply with the NIH's mandate.
+The SMART IRB master reliance agreement facilitates the authorization agreement process between participating institutions.
+A list of the signatories to the SMART IRB agreement is available on the SMART IRB participating institution webpage.
 CHOP is a signatory to the SMART IRB Agreement.

-SMART IRB offers several platforms to document the reliance between institutions for a specific research study.
-The Reviewing IRB determines which of the following documentation methods will be used for a specific study:
+SMART IRB offers several options for documenting reliance between institutions for a specific research study.
+It is up to the Reviewing IRB to determine which of the following documentation methods will be used for a specific study:

 Columbia University Central IRB Agreement: North American Mitochondrial Disease Consortium (NAMDC)

 CHOP has entered into a master reliance agreement with Columbia University (CU) for NAMDC research studies.
 Columbia University will be the Reviewing IRB for these studies.
 The NAMDC Columbia University Central IRB Agreement Determination Form should be completed by the CHOP investigator requesting reliance on the CU IRB (Reviewing IRB).
 The signed and completed determination form must be uploaded into eIRB as part of the IRB application.